mkearney/mikewk.com/content/post/2018-09-20-labelling-dataviz.md

-Writing my last post reminded me how hard it was to learn [{ggplot2}](https://ggplot2.tidyverse.org) after only knowing a little about R<sup>1</sup>.
+I still remember how hard it was to learn [{ggplot2}](https://ggplot2.tidyverse.org) after only knowing a little about R<sup>1</sup>.
 Sure, the plots seemed pretty.
 But compared to the ways I had used R before, `{ggplot2}`'s syntax seemed almost counter-intuitive.
-Its pipe-like `+` workflow of building layer-by-layer was like nothing I had ever used before.
+Its pipe-like `+` workflow–building layer-by-layer– was like nothing I had ever used before.
 Not to mention, I was unfamiliar with central terms of art like "`geom`s" and "`aes`thetics".

 But then again...the plots were **really pretty**.

-Fortunately for me, _being able to generate pretty plots_ is a powerful motivator.
+Fortunately for me, _being able to generate pretty plots_ was a powerful motivator.
 Because not long after committing myself to learning how to `{ggplot2}`, I realized why everyone likes it so much–it's actually really easy!
 Once I learned about the key building blocks of `ggplot()`, `aes()`,